juaningsnow/tsukaeru-test/README.md

-This test is created in laravel.
+This test is created in Laravel 9.

 Command to Update Currency Data
  -php artisan currency:update